NESTLab/argos3-webviz-examples/README.md

 > Few of the examples here are taken from [argos3-examples](https://github.com/ilpincy/argos3-examples) with added Webviz as the visualizer.

+**PLEASE NOTE:** Make sure that port 3000 is not being used by any other process or existing argos3 webviz experiment, or you need to change experiment file and client accordingly.
 ### DIFFUSION

 In this example experiment, a foot-bot performs obstacle avoidance